-Build New Products to Extend Our Platform.
-We have a culture of significant innovation evidenced by the extension of our platform's capabilities over time, producing new workflows across trades.
-We intend to continue to judiciously invest in research and development to expand the functionality of our platform, to develop new add-on products and to broaden our capabilities to address new market opportunities across trades.
-Powering key workflows of our customers through our Core product positions us to deliver value-added Pro and FinTech products that complement our Core product.
-We build each Pro and FinTech product as an integrated add-on to our expansive Core product offering to deliver our customers business outcomes in a way that we believe no individual, standalone point solution can.
+We intend to continue leveraging our extensive data-driven insights to judiciously invest in research and development to enhance the capabilities of our platform and develop new add-on products.
+Powering key workflows of our customers through our Core product positions us to deliver value-added Pro and FinTech products that complement our Core product offering.
+We build each Pro and FinTech product as an integrated add-on to our expansive Core offering to deliver our customers business outcomes in a way that we believe no individual, standalone point solution can.
 As we continue to innovate and execute on our product roadmap, we believe customers will continue to find our new products additive and therefore continue to adopt them.

 We believe that there is further potential to expand our market opportunity by building new products to earn an even greater potential share of our customers' GTV in the future.
+Our engrained position in the industry enables us to continuously monitor the evolving needs of trades businesses and develop relevant new tools accordingly.
 While our engrained industry position and exposure to the trades facilitate efficient product development opportunities, innovating new products will continue to require substantial time and research and development resources.